stajichlab/FGMP/README.md

 example: FGMP.v.1.0/1.0/utilsaugustus-3.0.3

-# ---------------------------------------- #
+## ---------------------------------------- #
-# 4. running FGMP
+## 4. running FGMP

 **** IMPORTANT ****

 IMPORTANT - the 'fgmp.config' file needs to be placed where are the fasta files

-In the file 'fgmp.config' contains several environmental variables that need to be set up by the user.
+The file contains several environmental variables that need to be set up by the user.

-It contains the following variables:

-FGMP	- the path to the FGMP folder
+FGMP:	- the path to the FGMP folder
-WRKDIR	- working directory	(where are the fasta files)
+WRKDIR:	- working directory	(where are the fasta files)

-For example:

-FGMP=/bigdata/ocisse/Project3_cema/Version1/src/fgmp/1.0

-WRKDIR=/bigdata/ocisse/Project3_cema/Version1/src/fgmp/1.0/sample

 FGMP uses a custom library Fgmp.pm.
 You need set the PERL5LIB environment variable to use or you can simply copy the modules to the Perl module directory that is